alyanamB/ClassLink/doc/UserResearch.md

 - Observation 4:
   - Observation Statement: Half of users stated one of the main barriers preventing them from seeking tutoring was concern over cost.
   - Supporting Data: 19/39 of all participants surveyed
-  - Team Action (if any): Include easy to view cost/pricing in each tutor profile.
+  - Team Action (if any): Include easy to view and create cost/pricing in each tutor profile.